Your Child Reads provides free books to local children

 Bills to pay for books to the 650 children enrolled in Imagination Library run from $1,000 to $1,500 a month.

-After meeting with representatives at Imagination Library, Rhodes said they are scheduleto start back up in September this year.
+After meeting with representatives at Imagination Library, Rhodes said they are scheduled to start back up in September this year.

 “This is the first time since 2017 service stopped,” said Rhodes.
 “We were just not having donations, not having grant money, we have to pay for books and postage and there’s not many of us in the group.
 Donations are very welcome.”